CUBRID/cubrid-manual/en/sql/partition.rst

 *   Primary keys are always global indexes.
 *   Foreign keys are always local indexes.
 *   All non-unique indexes are local.
-*   An unique index is local only if the partitioning key is part of the index definition.
+*   A unique index is local only if the partitioning key is part of the index definition.

 The following examples show how CUBRID decides between local and global indexes: